pst-on-github/homebridge-enocean/README.md

 ## Technical details

+### Local sender IDs

+As part of the concept of EnOcean the transceivers emulating different sender by using local sender IDs.

+This plugin does not use the IDs directly but maintains offsets to the base ID of the transceiver.
+They are assigned automatically during teach-in and accessory creation.
+This local sender index is stored with the accessory (context) data in Homebridge.
+It can also be coerced by configuration (`localSenderIndex`).

 ### fakegato

 *fakegato* debug level logging is off by default (it just doesn't get the log instance forwarded, so you won't see more severe messages as well).
 To enable it mention `homebridge-enocean-fakegato` in the DEBUG environment variable.
 See *Homebridge > Settings > Startup & Environment > DEBUG*.